-Osseointegration is an essential component of dental implant success at our Staten Island, NY, practice.
-When Dr. Alex Hecht or Dr. Jason Hecht places implants in your jaw, the bone will coalesce with the metal posts.
+Osseointegration is an essential component of dental implant success.
+When Dr. Alex Hecht or Dr. Jason Hecht in Staten Island, NY, places implants in your jaw, the bone will fuse with the metal posts.
 Eventually, they become a permanent part of your oral anatomy.
 This process allows your implants to perform the same functions as your natural tooth roots.
 Because Staten Island Aesthetic & Implant Dentist is outfitted with the latest technology, your doctor can easily examine your jawbone and determine whether osseointegration will be successful.
 Fortunately, dental implants are suitable for a wide range of patients, and we can often restore your candidacy if you have suffered any bone recession following tooth loss.

 The Discovery of Osseointegration

-Even though osseointegration is considered one of the most important developments in dental medicine, it was discovered accidentally.
-In 1952, Per-Ingvar Brånemark, a Swedish doctor, inserted a titanium rod in a rabbit’s leg to study blood flow.
-When he tried to retrieve the post, he discovered it was firmly fixed in the bone.
+Osseointegration is considered one of the most important discoveries in dentistry.
+In 1952, Per-Ingvar Brånemark, a Swedish doctor, inserted a titanium rod into a rabbit’s femur to study blood flow.
+When he tried to retrieve the post, he discovered it was firmly fixed to the bone.
 Through subsequent study, he realized that bone tissue produces new collagen and cartilage in the presence of biocompatible titanium.
 As these tissues develop, the bone seals around the metal, making it a permanent part of the body.
 Dr. Brånemark quickly realized the importance of his discovery and its applications in dentistry: he had found a way to replicate the root of a tooth and therefore make tooth replacements permanent and stable.
-He successfully placed the first dental implant in the 1960s; since then, more recent developments have made dental implants very successful and appropriate for a wider number of patients.
+He successfully placed the first dental implant in the 1960s; since then, more recent developments have made dental implants the ultimate solution for missing teeth.

-Though osseointegration is an entirely natural process, certain factors can limit your body’s ability to heal this way.
-Your dentist will carefully consider the likelihood of success to determine your candidacy for dental implants.
+Your dentist will carefully evaluate your candidacy for dental implants.
 Smoking is one of the most significant considerations, because nicotine interferes with your body’s ability to transmit oxygen, which is essential to the healing process.
-Therefore, if you are a smoker, you may not qualify for implants.
-Nevertheless, if you are able to quit, you may still be a candidate.
+Therefore, if you are a smoker, will need to drop the habit for a period before surgery and while you heal.
+Ideally, you will continue to abstain.

 Additionally, other health conditions, such as an autoimmune disease or diabetes, can interfere with healing.
 Though these problems will not necessarily make you ineligible, you should discuss them with your doctor at your initial consultation.